pdt256/vbratings/README.md

     from Bvbinfo; so that I can see more accurate player rankings among lower rated players.
     - Import results from CBVA
-    - Normalize player ID to work across tournament organizations by using full name slugs
     - Calculate rankings based on tournament results in addition to match results.

 ## License